waynecarter/simple-intelligence/service/use-cases/sentiment-analysis.md

 }
 ```

 > **Performance Tip**: Use real-time queries when you need immediate, low-latency results, such as live customer feedback analysis.
-For scenarios where feedback is processed in bulk or queried repeatedly, enrichment allows for faster, pre-indexed data retrieval.
+For scenarios where data is processed in bulk or queried repeatedly, enrichment allows for faster, pre-indexed data retrieval.
 >
-> You can also leverage the **Batch API** to retrieve multiple results in parallel, whether you're using real-time queries or enrichment.
-This enables faster bulk processing, especially in high-volume environments, and improves performance when handling simultaneous requests.
+> You can also leverage the **Batch API** to retrieve multiple results in parallel.
+This enables faster bulk processing.

 ## Real-World Application